 Besides the recreated period rooms, visitors can enjoy a wonderful array of artifacts dating all the way back to pre-Roman times when Parisii tribes dominated the land.
 There are also displays of antique maps and historic artwork, including numerous paintings depicting Paris through the ages.
 Also on display are Robespierre’s final letter and a magnificent ceiling painted by muralist Charles Le Brun.

-The small courtyard at the entrance of the Musée Carnavalet is home to a sculpture of Louis XIV, and the beautiful on-site gardens are designed in the classic 18th century French style.
+The small courtyard just beyond the entrance of the Musée Carnavalet is home to a sculpture of Louis XIV, and the beautiful on-site gardens are designed in the classic 18th-century French style.